abauer424/code-quiz/README.md

-# Challenge Your Skills - Code-Quiz
+# Challenge Your Skills

+### Code-Quiz

 ## Description

 For the code quiz assignment, our task was to build from scratch a quiz using html, css and javascript.
 I started off by using emmet to create my html:5 layout.
 I built out the header section, the navigation section (using unordered lists) and the intro section.
 I then created a css style sheet and added styles to the document.
-Next I noticed an additional HTML file was needed, so I created high-score.html and added the emmet code.
+Next I noticed an additional html file was needed, so I created a page called high-score.
 For javascript, I started off by creating pseudocode for each line of the acceptance criteria.

 In this project, I really enjoyed doing the html and css portion, I noticed I was able to write the code without much reference.
-Using HTML, I made the "View high scores" text link to the second html document.
+Using html, I made the "View High Scores" text link to the second html document.
 I also was able to add links to the buttons on the high-score page to "go back" to the index html.

 For javascript, I had difficulty in accomplishing a few key functions.
-I wanted to submit something rather than nothing.
+I wanted to submit something rather than nothing for this assignment to show my progress.
 How far I got with Javascript was, I was able to define the variables for the timer and start quiz button.
-I then created a timer function and made it so when the "start quiz" button is clicked with the addEventListener, the timer starts.
+I then created a timer function and made it so when the "start quiz" button is clicked (using the addEventListener,)  the timer starts.
 I tried using clearInterval to stop the timer when it hit zero but was having issues making this code work.
 Next I tried to create syntax for the psuedocode "if start quiz button is clicked, then hide coding quiz challenge and start the first question".
 I was able to get the intro code block to hide, however had difficulty navgiating having the first question appear.
+I also laid out the questions in the javascript file including title, choices and solution.
+I plan to revisit this.

 I used several references to try to complete this assignment.
-W3Schools.com was very helpful during this project, I also used askBCS and attended tutoring hours on saturday.
+W3Schools.com was a very helpful reference, I also used askBCS and attended tutoring hours on saturday.
 I wanted to meet the submission deadline and submit something and come back and revisit it later as I fear of falling behind.
 I enjoyed how far I got in this challenge and look forward to revisiting.

 ## Table of Contents